khanr1/Product/README.md

 ## Introduction

-This project fallow the book [**Play for Scala**](https://www.manning.com/books/play-for-scala).
-Each branch of the project correspond to a chapter in the book.
-The master branch merge them all.
+This project follow the book [**Play for Scala**](https://www.manning.com/books/play-for-scala).
+Each branches of the project correspond to a chapter in the book.
+The master branch merge theall the branches.

 # Chapitre 1

 ## Creating and running an empty application

-Instead of creating the empty application as show in section 1.5.2, with *Play 2.6* one needs instead to use the sbt command in the terminal
+Instead of creating the empty application as shown in section 1.5.2, within *Play 2.6* one needs instead to run the sbt command in the terminal

 ``` sbt
  sbt new playframework/play-scala-seed.g8
 ```
-after running the command,the console asks to give the name of the application and the name of the organization.
+after running the command,the console asks the name of the application and the name of the organization.
 We choose ``` Products ``` and  ``` com.products ```.
-The application is created and one should have the directory structure displayed below:
+The application is created.
+The project  directory structure is displayed below:
 ```bash
 .
 ├── app